-Ten of the 11 GICS (Global Industry Classification Standard) sectors posted positive returns over the 6-month period, with Financials, Communication Services and Information Technology being the largest contributors to index returns.
-The worst performing sectors were Consumer Staples, Utilities and Health Care.
+Ten of the 11 GICS (Global Industry Classification Standard) sectors posted positive returns over the 12-month period, with Information Technology, Communication Services and Financials being the largest contributors to index returns.
+The worst performing sectors were Real Estate, Consumer Staples and Utilities.

-Within the U.S., the 10-year Treasury yield similarly trended upwards into October before rallying sharply in the second half of the period, finishing the year at 3.9%.
-The Federal Reserve hiked rates once in July but then held its key rate steady at 5.25-5.50% for the remainder of the year.
+In the U.S., the 10-year Treasury yield trended upwards into October before dropping sharply.
+The Federal Reserve hiked rates once in July but then held its key rate steady at 5.25-5.50% for the remainder of the period.
 Investment grade and high yield credit spreads, as measured by ICE BofA Canadian and U.S. corporate indices OAS (Option-Adjusted Spread) rallied at the start of the period before widening in October amidst the crisis in the Middle East.
-Spreads then narrowed from November into the end of the year.
+Spreads then narrowed from November into the end of the period.

-At the end of December the Fund remained overweight equities (which includes alternative investments), underweight in bonds and had a low single digit percentage level of cash.
-Overall the exposure to equities was lowered, cash increased and fixed income was relatively unchanged.
-Among fixed income a holding in the 1832 AM U.S. \$ Investment Grade U.S. Corporate Bond Pool was increased though this was offset by other bond positions being trimmed.
+At the end of June the Fund continued to be overweight equities (which includes alternative investments), underweight in bonds and hold a low single digit percentage level of cash.
+Overall the exposure to equities was lowered, as bonds increased and cash remained unchanged.
+Within fixed income a holding in the 1832 AM U.S. \$ Investment Grade U.S. Corporate Bond Pool was increased as the weighting in Canadian corporate bonds was eliminated.
 The largest geographic allocation in the portfolio was to the U.S. followed by Europe, with smaller allotments to Canada and Asia.
-The weightings in the Europe, Canada and Asia were maintained while the U.S. was lowered.
-Geographically the U.S., France and Belgium were the largest contributor to returns with no country level detractors.
+The weighting to all these regions were maintained.
+Geographically the U.S. was the largest contributor to returns with the U.K., Germany and France also having a positive impact.
+Japan was a small detractor.

-The sector exposure among equities is diversified with Health Care, Financials and Consumer Staples representing the top allocations.
-Over the period equity sector weightings saw marginal changes with the exception of Health Care which was reduced.
-On an absolute return basis, equity positions in Financials, Information Technology and Industrials were the largest contributors to returns with Consumer Staples and Health Care having a negative impact.
+The sector exposure among equities is diversified with Health Care, Financials and Information Technology representing the top allocations.
+Over the period equity sector weightings were relatively unchanged with Real Estate and Information Technology increasing and Health Care, Industrials and Financials decreasing.
+On an absolute return basis, equity positions in Financials and Information Technology were the largest contributors to returns with Consumer Staples having a negative impact.
 Fixed income contributed positively to performance on an absolute basis largely through a position in the 1832 AM U.S. \$ Investment Grade U.S. Corporate Bond Pool.
-Individual equities that represented the top contributors included SAP SE and Union Pacific Corporation while Dollar General Corporation and Bayer AG weakened performance.
+Individual equities that represented the top contributors included SAP SE and Microsoft Corporation while Dollar General Corporation and Bayer AG weakened performance.

-The Fund's net asset value decreased to \$104.4 million at December 31, 2023, from \$107.8 million at June 30, 2023.
-This change was composed of net redemptions of \$5.3 million, cash distributions of \$1.1 million and investment performance of \$3.0 million.
+The Fund's net asset value decreased to \$98.0 million at June 30, 2024, from \$107.8 million at June 30, 2023.
+This change was composed of net redemptions of \$14.9 million, cash distributions of \$2.2 million and investment performance of \$7.3 million.
 The investment performance of the Fund includes income and expenses which vary year over year.
 The Fund's income and expenses changed compared to the previous year mainly as a result of fluctuations in average net assets, portfolio activity and changes in the Fund's income earning investments.